venator85/cwac-endless/README.markdown

 Version
 -------
-This is version 0.2.1 of this module, meaning it is pretty darn new, but is getting more exercise.
+This is version 0.3 of this module, meaning it is pretty darn new, but is getting more exercise.

 Demo
 ----
-In the `com.commonsware.cwac.endless.demo` package you will find a sample activity that demonstrates the use of `EndlessAdapter`.
+In the `demo/` sub-project you will find a sample activity that demonstrates the use of `EndlessAdapter`.

 Note that when you build the JAR via `ant jar`, the sample